-As it is written in the installation part, the operator requires Kubernetes Secrets to be deployed before it is started.
+The Operator requires Kubernetes Secrets to be deployed before the PXC Cluster is started.
 The name of the required secrets can be set in deploy/cr.yaml under the spec.secrets section.

 Unprivileged users

 There are no unprivileged (general purpose) user accounts created by default.
 If you need general purpose users, please run commands below: